 Is music an essential part of your life?
 Are you interested in teaching music to others?
 The Music Education program at Concordia University Chicago prepares you to teach music in elementary or secondary school settings.
 If you have the skills to work with children and develop the musician inside, then this degree will refine your skills to educate.

-This program combines two of Concordia’s strengths: music and education.
+This program combines two of Concordia University Chicago's strengths: music and education.
 We recognize the value of music in the lives of all students, providing quality programs, faculty and ensembles that exceed those of many other universities of comparable size.
-Our education program dates back to 1864, when Concordia was founded as Addison Teachers Seminary.

 General Course Information

 The Bachelor of Music Education (BME) degree is considered aprofessional degree program; that is, it prepares candidatesfor professional work in music teaching.
 Like the liberal arts music major, the BME includes academic courses, applied study and ensemble participation.
 Academic courses encompass the core areas of music theory and aural skills; music history; literature and conducting.